-This powerhouse storm was a full blown blizzard with heavy snow, very strong winds, and lost of thunder.
+This powerhouse storm produced heavy snow, very strong winds, and frequent thunder.
 The storm produced a huge swath of snow and ice from the central plains into the Upper Midwest and Western Great Lakes.
-To the south and east, the storm produced an extensive area of rain, thunderstorms, and severe weather which affected most of the south central and eastern part of the country.
+To the south and east, the storm produced an extensive area of rain, thunderstorms, and severe weather which affected most of the south-central and eastern parts of the country.

 Blizzard conditions occurred in two main periods.
-The first began shortly after midnight on the 1st then let up at 10 AM.
+The first began around midnight on the 1st of March then let up at 10 AM.
 Very light snow or flurries continued into the early afternoon.
 But this was just a teaser.

 Now the main attraction.
 Heavy snow moved back into the area from 2 PM to 2:30 PM and winds started increasing in speed.
 Impressive multiple, convective bands of snow rotated west and northwest through the city and the head of Lake Superior.

-Then at 5:50 PM came every snow lover's ultimate dream.
-Thunder!
-Lots of thunder!
-In 20 minutes from 5:50 PM to 6:10 PM, thunder and lightning hit 12 times.
-This of course assumes that I was able to keep proper count while bouncing up and down like a pogo stick full of rocket fuel.
+Then at 5:50 PM came every snow lover's ultimate dream, thunder!
+In 20 minutes from 5:50 PM to 6:10 PM, thunder and lightning occurred 12 times.
+This, of course, assumes that I kept proper count while bouncing up and down like a pogo stick filled with rocket fuel.

 Heavy snow, periods of thunder, winds gusting over 60 mph, and visibility near zero continued through midnight.
 The visibility was so low that a garage, just on the other side of the driveway from my apartment building, was hardly visible except for a faint light hanging at the corner.

 At one time when walking through the apartment development, a big gust of wind cut my visibility zero.
 I lost my directional orientation.
-At the same time a faint flash of lighting, then a brief muffled crack of thunder.
+At the same time a faint flash of lightning, then a brief muffled crack of thunder.
 YES!
-Doesn't get much better than this!
+It doesn't get much better than this!

-Snow fell easily at 1 to 2 inches per hour.
-The snowfall rates were impressive considering the snow was so dense it was like walking on sand.
+Snow fell 1 to 2 inches per hour.
+The snowfall rates were impressive considering the snow was so dense that it was like walking on sand.

 Conditions began improving (that depends on your perspective) from midnight to 3 AM.
 Winds lowered but still remained strong enough to support blizzard conditions.
-By daybreak of March 2nd, conditions were much calmer with only occasional flurries and light winds.
+By daybreak of the next day, conditions were much calmer with only occasional flurries and light winds.
 Additional light accumulating snow redeveloped by 8:30 AM and continued to 7 PM.
 Flurries lingered a little past midnight.

 As is common with east component winds the snow received a boost from orographic lift, convergence at the head of Lake Superior, and enhancement off the lake.
-Lake enhancement appeared to be more of a contributor to the lighter snow that fell during the overnight and daytime of March 2nd.
-So much was chaos was going on during the peak of the event that any contribution from lake enhancement was difficult to isolate.
+Lake enhancement appeared to be more of a contributor to the light snow that fell during the overnight and daytime on the 2nd day of the storm.
+Difficult to discern the lake contribution during the peak of the storm with so much widespread heavy snow on the radar.